isabella232/one-eye-docs/docs/logging-extensions/_index.md

 {{< contents >}}

-Logging extensions are part of the Banzai Cloud One Eye observability system, and are the commercial extensions of the Logging operator.
+Logging extensions are part of the Banzai Cloud One Eye observability system, and are also a standalone operator.
 Logging extensions were specifically developed to solve the problems of enterprises:

 - Collecting Kubernetes events to provide insight into what is happening inside a cluster, such as decisions made by the scheduler, or